mfidino/conflict/README.md

 #### The conflict_raw sub-folder (`./data/conflict_raw`):

 This stores all of the raw nuisance wildlife reports between 2011 and 2013 provided by the city of Chicago.
 There is a seperate file for each species (`coyote.csv`, `fox.csv`, `opossum.csv`, and `raccoon.csv`).
-While the fox csv is still here, we decided not to include it in the analysis as data was very sparse for the camera trapping and complaint data.
+While the fox csv is still here, we decided not to include it in the analysis as data were sparse for the camera trapping and complaint data.
 These are in a somewhat strange format (e.g., the headers are sometimes three rows down), and is cleaned via `./R/clean_conflicts.R`.
 Once the headers do start in a file, the columns are:

 | Column               | Type     | Description                                                           |
 |----------------------|----------|-----------------------------------------------------------------------|